-Even excluding any "phishing" purposes or other illicit use of the disputed domain name in the present case, the Complainant claims there is no other possible legitimate use of <INTESASANPALO.XYZ>.
-The sole further aim of Respondent under consideration might be to resell it to the Complainant, which represents, in any case, evidence of the registration and use in bad faith, according to par.
+Even excluding any "phishing" purposes or other illicit use of the disputed domain name in the present case (which however, has been confirmed by Google Safe Browsing with a warning page), the Complainant claims there is no other possible legitimate use of <INTESASANPAOLOSECURE.COM>.
+The sole further aim of the Respondent under consideration might be to resell it to the Complainant, which represents, in any case, evidence of the registration and use in bad faith, according to par.
 4(b)(i).
-I.e. circumstances indicating that the Respondent has registered or acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the disputed domain name.